mattermost/docs/source/administration/config-settings.rst

 Data Prefetch
 ^^^^^^^^^^^^^^

-When enabled, messages in all unread channels are fetched from the server whenever the client reconnects to the network to eliminate loading time when users switch to unread channels.
+**True**: Messages in all unread channels are pre-loaded from the server whenever the client reconnects to the network to eliminate loading time when users switch to unread channels.

+**False**: Messages are fetched on-demand from the server when users switch channels.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ExperimentalDataPrefetch": true`` with options ``true`` and ``false``.                                                  |